k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 Where **${text}** is replaced with the value of the **text** input argument in the prepared statement.

 Another way to load the data in a Broadway flow is by using the **DbLoad** Actor.
-To do so, populate the Actor's input arguments:
+This is a simplified version of the **DbCommand** Actor that doesn't require to write the SQL statment but only to populate the Actor's input arguments:

 * **command**, select INSERT, UPDATE or UPSERT from the dropdown list.
 * **schema**, **table**, either type it in or click the **DB** button to select it from the DB Table Selection popup.